Randomized measurement protocols for lattice gauge theories: Introduction

-We develop symmetry-conscious protocols to overcome this issue.
 Randomized measurement protocols are based on changing the basis via unitaries $U$ drawn from an appropriate ensemble $\mathcal{E}$, i.e. $\rho \rightarrow U \rho U^\dagger$, followed by measurement in this basis, and classical post-processing or quantum variational techniques to determine quantities of interest.\footnote{Schemes using collective measurement on many copies of $\rho$ (e.g. shadow tomography~\cite{aaronson2018shadow, aaronson2019gentle}) do not fit into this class of randomized measurement protocols.} The effectiveness and cost of a scheme depends on the choice of $\mathcal{E}$ and the particular quantities one wants to compute.
-For instance, estimating expectation values, $\text{Tr}[{O_m \rho}]$, of $m$-local operators $O_m$ can be done with qubit-local random rotations, $\mathcal{O}(\log(m))$ measurements, and efficient classical postprocessing~\cite{huang2020predicting}.
-For non-linear quantities, i.e. those that depend on $\rho^k$ ($k\ge 2$), one approach is to choose an ensemble $\mathcal{E}$ that forms a so-called unitary $k$-design~\cite{elben2018renyi, vermersch2018unitary}.
+For instance, estimating expectation values, $\text{Tr}[{O_m \rho}]$, of $M$ $q$-local operators $\{O_m\}_{m=1}^M$ can be done with qubit-local random rotations, $\mathcal{O}(3^q\log(M))$ measurements, and efficient classical postprocessing~\cite{huang2020predicting}.
+For non-linear quantities, i.e. those that depend on $\rho^k$ ($k\ge 2$), one approach is to choose an ensemble $\mathcal{E}$ that forms an (approximate) unitary $k$-design~\cite{elben2018renyi, vermersch2018unitary}.

-A (classically known) symmetry $\hat{S}$ of $\rho=\bigoplus_s \rho_s$ ($[\hat{S},\rho]=0$), where $s$ labels $\hat{S}$-eigensectors, is lost after randomization unless also $[U,\rho]=0$ for all $U\in\mathcal{E}$.
-This is compactly summarized in Fig.~\ref{fig:overview1}, comparing symmetry-ignorant versus the symmetry-conscious deeply-scrambling random circuits $U$ proposed in this manuscript.
-Advantages include a significant reduction in measurement complexity and allowing for rudimentary symmetry-based error mitigation~\cite{nguyen2022digital}.
-Further, symmetry-conscious randomization enables a direct measurement of LGT entanglement structure---for instance, it allows one to extract distillable versus symmetry entanglement, or the symmetry-resolved entanglement spectrum of any state.
-These tasks are otherwise impossible without re-learning these symmetries through full state tomography.

-Our ultimate goal is to provide a useful tool for near-term exploration of LGT entanglement structure, including obtaining efficient classical representations of quantum states.
-A prime application of our approach is verifying topologically ordered states in quantum experiments; realizable with sufficient or universal programmability, e.g.~\cite{satzinger2021realizing,semeghini2021probing}.
-We focus on $\Ztwo$ LGT in $1+1$ dimensions (coupled to staggered matter) and pure $\Ztwo$ LGT in $2+1$ dimensions as prototypical models.